mikecm1/empyr.com/terms.md

 show_news: false
 mainfeatures: []
 show_mainfeatures: false
+headline: National Terms
+intro_paragraph: 'The IO and Terms and Conditions (collectively “Agreement”) govern your participation in the Empyr Platform.
+By signing the IO you agree to the terms and conditions set forth below. '

 ---
 # National Terms

-The IO and Terms and Conditions (collectively “Agreement”) govern your participation in the Empyr Platform.
-By signing the IO you agree to the terms and conditions set forth below.

 1\.**Engagement; Insertion Orders:**

 1\.1.Through its relationship with Empyr, Inc. (“**Empyr**”), Advertiser has elected to participate in Empyr’s Card Linked Offer Program, which includes programs managed by the Third Parties (“**Publishers**”) (collectively, the “**Empyr Platform**”).

 1\.2.Empyr has entered into Agreements with each Publisher for certain services, on behalf of itself and as the representative of Advertiser, to promote Advertiser to Publisher’s customers.
 In order for Publishers to perform services in accordance with the Empyr – Publisher Terms, MasterCard Incorporated, Visa U.S.A.
 Inc., American Express Company and one or more Payment Processors or Financial Institutions engaged by Empyr and/or Publisher (individually and collectively, “**Card Network / Processor**”) will need to provide Empyr and/or Publisher with certain information further described in this Agreement.